Credit: SaskParks

 Visit the Science Centre

 Instill the power of creativity and imagination.
-With over 150 hands-on science exhibits, live stage shows, and demonstrations showcasing all science disciplines from space, to energy, to the wildlife of Saskatchewan, the Saskatchewan Science Centre is open to exploring.
+With over 150 hands-on science exhibits, live stage shows, and demonstrations showcasing all science disciplines from space, to energy to the wildlife of Saskatchewan, the Saskatchewan Science Centre is open to exploring.

 Explore the Big Muddy Valley

 Your kids are going to love this trip!
-In Saskatchewan’s Big Muddy Valley lies the Big Muddy Outlaw Caves – once the hideouts of bandits.
+In Saskatchewan’s Big Muddy Valley lie the Big Muddy Outlaw Caves – once the hideouts of bandits.
 If you listen carefully, you can still hear the echoes from the past.
 The Badland tours by the Avonlea Museum will take you to various kinds of badland landforms.
-Around 2.5 h drive from Regina.
+Around a 2.5 h drive from Regina.

 Hike the Nicolle Flats Nature Area